elunna/nerfhack-changelog/README.md

 * This means that the new "+5" is "+11", and +13 is easily attainable by reading a blessed scroll of enchant weapon with a +11 weapon.
 * To compensate, weapon enchantment gives variable to-hit bonus instead of flat bonus.
 This means that instead of a +7 weapon granting +7 to-hit, it grants a random to-hit bonus from +1 to +7, inclusive.
 * Random weapons have a small chance to generate with very high enchantment.
-* The enchantment based to-hit bonus for projectiles capped at +7.

 * Lords, princes, and uniques will also appear with much higher enchantment on their weapons.
 * Beware, over-enchanted weapons that vaporize now explode.
 * Abuse wisdom if items are destroyed by over-enchanting.
-* Players get an additional +1 to-hit bonus whilst XP1-5.
-* The effect Luck has on to-hit bonuses has been reduced to (Luck / 3) (Evil/Spork)

 #### Misc weapon changes
 * Swapping weapons take 0 turns (dnh)